Motorcycle Safety

 headlights work.
 Also make sure the taillight works.

-Also squeeze the break lever to make sure the break light
+squeeze the break lever to make sure the break light comes on.

 - Check the horn.

-hand along the sidewalls and the part of your tire that hits
+along the sidewalls and the part of your tire that hits the

-100% functional is very important.
-Faulty tires will likely
+functional is very important.
+Faulty tires will likely result in

 - Make sure your tires are properly inflated.